craftcms/docs/docs/commerce/4.x/upgrading.md

 Once you’re running the latest version of Craft Commerce, you’ll need to update your templates and any custom code relevant to the topics detailed below.

+## Order Numbers

+Any time you pass a reference to an order/cart to a Commerce API, it will be consistently referenced as a `number`—meaning `orderNumber` is now `number` in [a few places](https://github.com/craftcms/commerce/pull/2732/files).

 ## Customer → User Transition

 In Commerce 4, a customer is always represented by a [User](craft4:craft\elements\User) element regardless of an order’s status.